Trent-Reuben/ECNG3006-LAB3/README.md

 Test Result Evidence: lab3_integrationtest.out

 However, for this exercise, only one integration test was carried out as gpio_on and gpio_off are essentially the reverse of each other.
 Considering this, once the "status_msg" function worked with either, therefore, complete integration of all the functions would work.
 Similarily to the unit test, the test was carried out to test the basic operations as above.
 A [driver/stub](https://www.geeksforgeeks.org/difference-between-stubs-and-drivers/) was not used as the nature of the test did not require it.
-This is so given drivers are used in place of modules not yet developed.
+Due to drivers being used in place of modules not yet developed, it was not needed.
 In this instance, all modules required were available.
 As discussed in unit testing, there are frameworks that can be implemented for larger scope projects.

 ## Verification Testing